loristissino/loristissino-examples/javascript/owl/README.md

 The magic begins.
 We use `clickCounter` instead of the `clickCount`.
 It is an object proxied by the framework via the `useState` feature of Owl.
 In the `increaseClickCounter` method we just take care of the application logic, because the view updates itself without us doing anything.

+## Lesson 12

+We want to keep the values of our variables in sync with the localStorage, so that when we reload the page we can reload them automatically.
+Instead of calling `useState` directly, we call a custom-designed generic `useStoredState` function, that takes care of what we need by calling Owl's `reactive`.

+## Lesson 13

+In the localStorage, we want to use the id of the person insted of the name, so we define a new prop and use it when we create a new instance of the class.
+We also add a app-level prefix for the keys we use in the localStorage.

+## Lesson 14

+We use one of the Owl's components' [hooks](https://github.com/odoo/owl/blob/master/doc/reference/component.md#lifecycle) to show (in the console) that a view of a person has been updated.
+This could be useful.

+## Lesson 15

+We use a `ref` in the template in order to be able to change a property of the referred element when an event occurs.

+## Lesson 16

+We want to update an element on the Root component when an event occurs in the Person component.
+We therefore define a prop in the Person component that is the function to be called.